base4nfdi/pid4nfdi/content/about/contact/_index.md

         * Do you need support from a specific PID provider?
 For example concerning metadata interpretation, quality, completeness, reporting?
         * Would you like to present anything at the PID Working Group OpenHour?

-        CONTACT FORM IS CURRENTLY UNAVAILABLE!
-PLEASE USE pid4nfdi@lists.nfdi.de TO CONTACT US.

         <!-- Put form here as HTML, because the hugo template does not support custom URLs for contact forms. -->
         <div class="mb-3">
          <form action="https://pid.nfdiform.techfak.de/create" method="post">